Tulpep/Reset-IPv6/README.md

 ![Screenshot](ProjectDescription/Scheenshot.png)
 ##[Download now](https://github.com/Tulpep/Reset-IPv6/releases/download/V2.0/ResetIPv6.diagcab)

-Sometimes due incompatible software, like Checkpoint Secure Client, the Windows IPv6 stack is broken.
+Sometimes due to incompatible with IPv6 software, like Checkpoint Secure Client, the Windows IPv6 stack is broken.
 The virtual IPv6 interfaces (ISATAP, 6to4, Teredo and IP-HTTPS) stop working.These interfaces are needed by technologies like Direct Access to work.

 Use this troubleshooting pack when you have errors like *Failed to open tunnel adapter* or *Interface creation failure*.

 ![Failed to open tunnel adapter](ProjectDescription/ErrorTeredo.png)

-If even after uninstall incompatible software, the IPv6 transition technologies interfaces are unusable, run this troubleshooting pack.
+If, even after uninstall incompatible software, the IPv6 transition technologies interfaces are unusable, run this troubleshooting pack.

 Reset IPv6:
 * Uses the Windows Troubleshooting platform.
-* Uninstall and install again all Teredo, 6to4, IPHTTPS and ISATAP devices.
+* Uninstalls and install again all Teredo, 6to4, IPHTTPS and ISATAP devices.
-* Reset the IPv6 stack to default settings.
+* Resets the IPv6 stack to default settings.
 * Triggers a full group policy update.
 * Works in x86 and amd64 of all editions of:
  * Windows 7